Władysław Żmuda

-Władysław Antoni Żmuda ([vwaˈdɨswav ˈʐmuda]; born 6 June 1954) is a Polish former professional footballer, who played as a defender for Śląsk Wrocław, Widzew Łódź, Hellas Verona, New York Cosmos and US Cremonese.
+Władysław Antoni Żmuda ([vwaˈdɨswav ˈʐmuda]; born 6 June 1954) is a Polish former professional footballer who played as a defender for Śląsk Wrocław, Widzew Łódź, Hellas Verona, New York Cosmos and US Cremonese.
 He earned 91 caps for the Poland national team and is a four-time FIFA World Cup participant.
+At the 1974 FIFA World Cup, where Poland claimed third place, he received the FIFA Young Player Award.

 Club career

 Żmuda was born in Lublin.
 He spent six years learning his trade with his first club Motor Lublin before finally spreading his wings in 1973 and switching to Gwardia Warsaw, one of the Polish capital's clubs.
 The 19-year-old Żmuda was instrumental in Gwardia's UEFA Cup campaign of 1973–74 where they narrowly lost out to eventual winners Feyenoord. Żmuda pursued his career in Poland with Śląsk Wrocław and later Widzew Łódź before Italian club Hellas Verona secured permission to sign him from Poland in 1982.
 After two injury-plagued seasons at Verona, Żmuda spent a brief spell with New York Cosmos before returning to Italy with US Cremonese, playing two of his three seasons with the club in Serie B. Żmuda ended his playing career in 1988.